Ginger Tea and Gemini: Lessons in Height, Math, and Machine Bugs

 In a toxic culture- some of these don’t trace the sources of their own.

-For example: I learned counting numbers or basic Arithmetic from my father but he must have been taught it by someone else: I failed to observe that gratitude while being made to acknowledge it at every step.
+For example: I learned counting numbers or basic Arithmetic from my father but he must have learned it from someone else: I failed to observe that gratitude while being made to acknowledge it at every step.

 When beginning to acknowledge publishing online I often attributed it to The Einstein Factor by Win Wenger though my parents encouraged me to practice calligraphy in my early childhood and that’s needed to mould basic motor conditioning for writing.